ibm-cloud-docs/vpc/vpn-onprem-juniper.md

 # Connecting an IBM policy-based VPN to a Juniper vSRX peer
 {: #juniper-vsrx-config}

-You can use {{site.data.keyword.cloud}} VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance on how to configure your Juniper VPN gateway to connect to VPN for VPC.
+You can use {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance on how to configure your Juniper VPN gateway to connect to {{site.data.keyword.vpn_vpc_short}}.
 {: shortdesc}

 Because Juniper vSRX requires Perfect Forward Secrecy (PFS) to be enabled in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
 For more information, see [Creating a custom IPsec policy for Juniper vSRX](#custom-ipsec-policy-with-vsrx).